https://the-bare-foot-affiliate.com/

 An Esky with Ice comes in handy if you like prawns.

-Germain somehow managed to produce one and we bought enough to fill a small esky to take back with us, where we had Prawns Colombiano, Prawns Australiano, and curried prawns.
+Germain somehow managed to produce one and we bought enough to fill a small esky to take back with us.

 Palomino